cp-algorithms/cp-algorithms/src/data_structures/hare_tortoise_algorithm.md

 ---
 tags:
-  - Translated
+  - Original
-e_maxx_link: hare_tortoise_algorithm
 ---

 # Floyd's Linked List Cycle Finding Algorithm

-Given a linked list where the starting point of that linked list is denoted by `head`, and there may or may not be a cycle present.
+Given a linked list where the starting point of that linked list is denoted by **head**, and there may or may not be a cycle present.
 For instance:

 ![[tortoise_hare_algo.png]]

-Here we need to find out the point `C`, i.e the starting point of the cycle.
+Here we need to find out the point **C**, i.e the starting point of the cycle.

 ## Proposed algorithm
-The algorithm is called `Floyd’s Cycle Algorithm or Tortoise n Hare algorithm`.
+The algorithm is called **Floyd’s Cycle Algorithm or Tortoise And Hare algorithm**.
 In order to figure out the starting point of the cycle, we need to figure out of the the cycle even exists or not.
 So, it involved two steps:
 1. Figure out the presence of the cycle.